wakatime/wakatime-blog/posts/56-building-a-distributed-task-queue-in-python.md

 Celery used to be pretty good, but feature bloat made the project difficult to maintain.
 Also in my opinion, splitting the code into [three separate GitHub repos][celery changes] made the codebase hard to read.

+However, the main reason:
+**Celery delayed tasks don’t scale.**

+If you use Celery delayed, as your website traffic grows eventually you will start seeing this error message in your Celery worker logs:

+    QoS: Disabled: prefetch_count exceeds 65535

+When that happens the worker stops processing all tasks, not just delayed ones!
+As WakaTime grew, we started running into this bug more frequently.

 I tried [RQ][rq], [Huey][huey], and [TaskTiger][tasktiger], but they were missing features and processed tasks slower than Celery.
-A distributed task queue is indispensable for a website like WakaTime, and I was tired of running into edge-case bugs.
+A distributed task queue is indispensable for a website like WakaTime, and I was tired of running into bugs.
 For that reason, I decided to build the simplest distributed task queue possible while still providing all the features required by WakaTime.

 ## Introducing WakaQ